MaVoix/candidature/README.md

 1. Set documentRoot of your VHOST on /web/
 1. Set chmod 777 on /web/data folder
 1. Set chmod 777 on /tmp folder
-1. execute sql/CREATE-DATABASE.sql in a new database
+1. execute CREATE-DATABASE.sql in a new database
 1. Create a user admin (use PASSWORD function on pass field)
 1. Run composer update
 1. Copy web/config.sample.php into web/config.php and customize it